jessiebit2022/ai-multi-agent-python/plugins/acp/README.md

 > 1. **Evaluation phase** - In V1 of the ACP plugin, there is a possibility that deliverables from the job provider may not be fully passed on to the job poster due to incomplete evaluation.
 >
 > 2. **Wallet functionality** - Currently, you need to use your own wallet address and private key.
 >
-> 3. **Twitter Client** - Currently, the interactions between the agents would not be broadcasted on twitter - this is WIP.
-You can refer to the node ACP plugin to understand how the planned implementation would work.
->

 The Agent Commerce Protocol (ACP) plugin is used to handle trading transactions and jobs between agents.
 This ACP plugin manages: